Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Methods

 \section{Methods}

 Synthetic light curves and spectra for the 3D explosion model were generated using the Monte Carlo radiative transfer (MCRT) code \artis \citep{sim2007b, Kromer2009, Bulla, Shingles2020}.
+The Monte Carlo packets provide frequency-dependent information on the radiation field, from which the emerging spectra and, by integration over frequency or frequency bands, light curves can be constructed.
+For a comparison to other photon radiative transfer codes for supernova explosions, see \citet{blondin_22}.
 The code assumes the ejecta are in homologous expansion and that radioactive heating from the decay of ${}^{56}\mathrm{Ni}$ and ${}^{56}\mathrm{Co}$ is the only power source for the transient.
 The decay chains of $^{52}\mathrm{Fe}$ and $^{48}\mathrm{Cr}$ are also included in \artis, but their contribution to radioactive heating is negligible for the purpose of this study.
 Additional power sources such as interactions, magnetised winds, or other central engines are not included.
+For the earliest phase of supernova light curves, i.e., during and shortly after shock breakout, a true radiation-hydrodynamics treatment would be required.
+For the ultra-stripped envelope model discussed in \citet{Maunder2024}, \citet{moriya2025} found noticeable differences in the light curve before peak between \artis and the radiation hydrodynamics code \textsc{Stella} \citep{blinnikov_98} because the low mass and large radius of the tenuous helium envelope of the progenitor led to a very bright shock breakout and an extremely rapid evolution of the light curve.
+The progenitor considered here does not have such an extreme envelope structure, so that \artis can be relied upon around peak and during the later part of the rise phase.

 \artis features a comprehensive set of relevant radiative processes.
-Our \artis simulations include a detailed set of bound-bound transitions from elements with atomic number $Z=6$ to $30$ (drawn from the CD23 atomic data set, as described by \citealt{Kromer2009}, and treated using the Sobolev approximation), as well as bound-free, free-free and electron scattering opacities.
+Our \artis simulations include a detailed set of bound-bound transitions from elements with atomic number $Z=2$ and $Z=6$ to $30$ (drawn from the CD23 atomic data set, as described by \citealt{Kromer2009}, and treated using the Sobolev approximation), as well as bound-free, free-free and electron scattering opacities.

 To expedite radiative transfer simulations, \artis applies a grey approximation for the transport in very optically thick cells, whereby packets in zones at high optical depth, defined as having grey optical depth higher than some threshold value, \tgr\ are assumed only to undergo grey scattering and no other interactions with matter (i.e. this has the effect that, at high optical depth, the radiation packets are simply advected with the flow while losing energy due to the expansion; the grey opacity coefficient used is calculated using Equation~(8) of \citealt{Sim2007}).We determined that a high value of $\tgr= 2500$ is required for convergence.